customer lifetime value

 Customer Value = Average Purchase Value X Average Number of Purchases

-You can also calculate customer LTV using this popular formula too:
+You can also calculate customer LTV using this popular formula:

 Customer Lifetime Value = Average Value of Sale × Number of Transactions × Retention Time Period × Profit Margin

 It is a more detailed formula to learn more about an average customer.
-But both works fine.
+But both work fine.

 customer lifetime value formula

-For example, if you have a product with a $30/ monthly fee, with an average gross margin of 50% and a new customer acquisition cost of $10 with a 12 months lifespan; your customer lifetime value will be:
+For example, if you have a product with a $30/ monthly fee, with an average gross margin of 50%, and a new customer acquisition cost of $10 with a 12-month lifespan; your customer lifetime value will be:

 CLTV = $30/month x 0.5 x 12 months – $10 = 160